cmdcolin/cmdcolin.github.io/_posts/2021-07-27-npm-dependencies.md

   your libraries?

-- Did you realize this means that your perfectly running test suite with your yarn.lock could be a failing case for consumers of your app unless you don’t use semver strings like ^1.0.0 and just hardcode it to 1.0.0?
+- Did you realize this means that your perfectly running test suite with your yarn.lock could be a failing case for consumers of your library unless you don’t use semver strings like ^1.0.0 and just hardcode it to 1.0.0?

 - Did you realize the default of ^1.0.0 automatically gets minor version bumps which are often fairly substantial changes, e.g. even breaking possibly?